echogarden-project/echogarden/docs/Options.md

 **VITS**:
 * `vits.speakerId`: speaker ID, for VITS models that support multiple speakers.
 Defaults to `0`
 * `vits.provider`: ONNX execution provider to use.
-Can be `cpu` or `dml` (https://microsoft.github.io/DirectML/)-based GPU acceleration - Windows only).
+Can be `cpu`, `dml` ([DirectML](https://microsoft.github.io/DirectML/)-based GPU acceleration - Windows only), or `cuda` (Linux only - requires [CUDA Toolkit 12.x](https://developer.nvidia.com/cuda-downloads) and [cuDNN 9.x](https://developer.nvidia.com/cudnn-downloads) to be installed).
 Using GPU acceleration for VITS may or may not be faster than CPU, depending on your hardware.
 Defaults to `cpu`

 **eSpeak**:
 * `espeak.rate`: speech rate, in eSpeak units.
 Overrides `speed` when set